 Hyper-V 2016 introduces Resilient Change Tracking (RCT), a native utility that provides change tracking for Hyper-V virtual machines.
-RCT maintains a record of block changes over time, enabling vRanger to quickly identify blocks changed since the last incremental backup and eliminating the need to scan the disk to identify changes.
+RCT maintains a record of block changes over time, enabling vRanger to quickly identify blocks changed since the last backup (for differentials, since the last full backup) and eliminating the need to scan the disk to identify changes.